ameio-developer/hugo-test/content/demo/_index.md

 ---
-title: "Demo"
+title: Demo
-# meta description
-description: "this is meta description"
+description: this is meta description
-# save as draft
-draft: false

 ---
+testi i s for sting